silx-kit/silx/doc/source/Tutorials/Sift/sift.rst

 .. code:: python

-    #One can see 2 groups of keypoints: <12 and >12.
+    #One can see 3 groups of keypoints, boundaries at: 8 and 20.
 Let's display them using colors.
     S = 8
     L = 20
     tiny = keypoints[keypoints[:].scale<S]